webpack/webpack/examples/top-level-await/README.md

 "use strict";
 __webpack_require__.r(__webpack_exports__);
 /* harmony export (binding) */ __webpack_require__.d(__webpack_exports__, "CreateUserAction", function() { return CreateUserAction; });
+/* harmony export (binding) */ __webpack_require__.d(__webpack_exports__, "AlternativeCreateUserAction", function() { return AlternativeCreateUserAction; });
-const UserApi = __webpack_require__.e(/*! import() */ 497).then(__webpack_require__.bind(null, /*! ./UserApi.js */ 2));
+// import() doesn't care about whether a module is an async module or not const UserApi = __webpack_require__.e(/*! import() */ 497).then(__webpack_require__.bind(null, /*! ./UserApi.js */ 2));

 const CreateUserAction = async name => {
-	const { createUser } = await UserApi;
+	// These are normal awaits, because they are in an async function const { createUser } = await UserApi;
 	await createUser(name);
 };

+// You can place import() where you like
+// Placing it at top-level will start loading and evaluating on
+//   module evaluation.
+//   see CreateUserAction above
+//   Here: Connecting to the DB starts when the application starts
+// Placing it inside of an (async) function will start loading
+//   and evaluating when the function is called for the first time
+//   which basically makes it lazy-loaded.
+//   see AlternativeCreateUserAction below
+//   Here: Connecting to the DB starts when AlternativeCreateUserAction
+//         is called
+const AlternativeCreateUserAction = async name => {
+	const { createUser } = await __webpack_require__.e(/*! import() */ 497).then(__webpack_require__.bind(null, /*! ./UserApi.js */ 2));
+	await createUser(name);
+};

+// Note: Using await import() at top-level doesn't make much sense
+//       except in rare cases.
+It will import modules sequencially.

 /***/ })